jkunimune/Djastiz/README.md

 The first, and by far the simplest, is a _noun_.
 There are hundreds from which to choose!
 Each one describes an instance or instances of a concept or class of objects.
 Often, however, the concept one wants will not be found in the list.

 The next method is the prependix of a _qualifier_ to a noun phrase.
 There are six qualifiers, which primarily manipulate _sets_ (a set is just a noun phrase that describes a group of things) and logical operations.
-- `be` creates a phrase that refers to anything but the meaning of the following noun phrase.
+- `él` creates a phrase that refers to anything but the meaning of the following noun phrase.
-- `io` creates a phrase that refers to all possible instances of the following concept together in a set.
+- `ló` creates a phrase that refers to all possible instances of the following concept together in a set.
-- `dhe` creates a phrase that refers to a single unspecified element of the following set or instance of the following concept.
+- `mum` creates a phrase that refers to a single unspecified element of the following set or instance of the following concept.
 The sentence is true for one element of the set.
-- `hi` creates a phrase that refers to an unspecified subset of the following set or unspecified instances of the following concept.
+- `ré` creates a phrase that refers to an unspecified subset of the following set or unspecified instances of the following concept.
 The sentence is true for part of the set.
-- `vu` creates a phrase that refers to every element of the following set or instance of the following concept individually.
+- `ūl` creates a phrase that refers to every element of the following set or instance of the following concept individually.
 The sentence is true for each element of the set.
-- `se` emphasizes a particularly important or surprising noun phrase.
+- `ōl` emphasizes a particularly important or surprising noun phrase.

 The third method is the appendix of a _modifier_.
 Modifiers are attached to the ends of noun phrases to create new noun phrases.
 There are two types of modifier, each of which has its own quirks, so they will be discussed at length in [&#167;2.4](#modifiers).

 The fourth and perhaps most complicated method is a noun clause.
-A noun clause comprises `e` followed by a list of postpositional phrases and a verb.
-Noun clauses appear at first to be sentences with `e` as their punctuation marker.
+A noun clause comprises `pā` followed by a list of postpositional phrases and a verb.
+Noun clauses appear at first to be sentences with `pā` as their punctuation marker.
 However, do not be misled.
 These are nouns that refer to the meaning of the sentence they appear to be.
-They are commonly used with verbs such as `ij` and `ur`.
+They are commonly used with verbs such as `jaȕl` and `lȕm`.

 The final method is _pronouns_, which function exactly as nouns do, but with meanings derived exclusively from context.
 There are nine of them.
-- `f` is the simplest pronoun.
+- `ō` is the simplest pronoun.
 It carries no information, and acts as more of a placeholder than anything else.
-- `dh` stands in for any noun that has been recently mentioned.
+- `òm` stands in for any noun that has been recently mentioned.
-- `sh` refers to the singer or writer.
+- `úl` refers to the singer or writer.
-- `k` refers to the listener or reader.
+- `pò` refers to the listener or reader.
-- `m` refers to an agent other than the singer or listener.
+- `jul` refers to an agent other than the singer or listener.
-- `shm` refers to the singer and others.
+- `jal` refers to the singer and others.
-- `mk` refers to the listener and others.
+- `mè` refers to the listener and others.
-- `ksh` refers to the singer and the listener.
+- `rè` refers to the singer and the listener.
-- `kshm` refers to the singer, listener, and others.
+- `mā` refers to the singer, listener, and others.

 Noun phrases can also technically be created with _conjunctions_, but then, so can prepositional phrases and modifiers and predicates.
 I'll explain those in a different paragraph.